This program has been archived.

 - Wind and ocean energy harvesting: Focused on fundamental fluid dynamics associated with renewal energy.

-- Fluid-structure interactions: This is an NSF-AFOSR (Air Force Office of Scientific Research) joint funding area focused on theory, modeling and/or experiments for hypersonics applications.
-Proposals will be jointly reviewed by NSF and AFOSR using the NSF panel format, and a small number of awards (depending on availability of funds and proposal quality) will be provided.
-Actual funding format and agency split for an award will be determined after the proposal selection process.
-AFOSR participates in this initiative through the High-Speed Aerodynamics program (program officer: Dr. Ivett Leyva).
+- Fluid-structure interactions: NSF interests are in general FSI applications across the low- to high-Reynolds number range.
+In addition an NSF-AFOSR (Air Force Office of Scientific Research) joint funding area is the theory, modeling and/or experiments for hypersonic applications.
+Proposals will be jointly reviewed by NSF and AFOSR using the NSF merit review process.
+Actual funding format and agency split for an award (depending on availability of funds) will be determined after the proposal selection process.
+The AFOSR program that participates in this initiative is the Aerothermodynamics program (program officer: Dr. Sarah Popkin).

 - Canonical configurations: Experimental research is encouraged to develop spatiotemporally resolved databases for canonical configurations to either confirm historical results or to provide data in an unexplored parameter region.
-Fidelity and completeness for computational validation is a key attribute of the proposed experimental data.
+Fidelity and completeness for theoretical/computational validation are key attributes of the proposed experimental data.

-- Artificial intelligence (AI)/machine learning: Innovative ideas related to the use of machine learning in fluid dynamics research.
-Verifying new models with canonical configurations, when appropriate, is encouraged.
-Such proposals may be appropriate for Computational and Data-Enabled Science & Engineering (CDS&E) program as well.
+- Artificial intelligence (AI)/machine learning: Innovative AI ideas related to the use of machine learning and other AI approaches in fluid dynamics research to model and control the flows are encouraged.
+Verifying new models with canonical configurations, when appropriate, is encouraged for the Computational and Data-Enabled Science & Engineering (CDS&E) program.

-NOTE: Proposals focused on particulates (including droplets) two-way coupled with fluids, colloids, and multiphase rheology and processes should be directed to the Particulate and Multiphase Processes program (CBET 1514).
+NOTE: Proposals that use fluid flows as a boundary input condition or a driving force in a problem do not fit within the scope of this program.
+Proposals focused on particulates (including droplets) two-way coupled with fluids, colloids, and multiphase rheology and processes should be directed to the Particulate and Multiphase Processes program (CBET PD-1415).
 Proposals dealing mainly with materials synthesis, processing and characterization may be more suitable for the Advanced Manufacturing program in the Division of Civil, Mechanical, and Manufacturing Innovation or programs in the Division of Materials Research.
 Proposals focused on biological systems may be more suitable for Physiological and Structural Systems in the Division of Integrative Organismal Systems.

 Innovative proposals outside of these specific interest areas may be considered; however, prior to submission, it is recommended that the PI contact the program director to avoid the possibility of the proposal being returned without review.